navattic.identify({ email: user.email })

 If your deal desk struggles with knowledge management challenges that slow down complex deals—chasing accurate answers for RFPs, coordinating responses across departments, keeping compliance information current—Iris offers a different approach.
 Our AI-powered platform acts as an intelligent knowledge ledger, ensuring every stakeholder works from the same up-to-date information while automating the response generation that typically bottlenecks deal approvals.
 Schedule a demo to see how Iris transforms deal desk efficiency through smarter knowledge management.

-FAQs About Deal Desk Software
+Your Deal Desk Software Questions, Answered

 How long does deal desk software implementation typically take?